backmesh/site/docs/Tutorials/firebase+gemini.md

 ![Step 1 Screenshot](/firebase+gemini/step1.png)

-Many APIs use the `Authorization` header to receive the private API key, but Google Gemini API has a custom one called `x-goog-api-key`.
-Then set the request limit you consider safe.
+Set the request limit you consider safe.
 This is set globally per user for a configurable time window.

 :::note
 Once this rate limit is exceeded by a user, Backmesh will return 429 HTTP responses automatically until the time window passes.
-Make sure to handle this gracefully in your Flutter app.
+Make sure to handle this gracefully in your app.
 You can change this limit at any time in the Backmesh dashboard.
 :::

 ## Step 2: Set the Firebase project used for Authentication